Sierra Nevada: Geography

 The Sierra Nevada lies primarily in Central and Eastern California, with the Carson Range, a small but historically important spur, extending into Nevada.
 West-to-east, the Sierra Nevada's elevation increases gradually from 500 ft in the Central Valley to more than 14000 ft atop the highest peaks of its crest 50 to 75 mi to the east.
 The east slope forms the steep Sierra Escarpment.
 Unlike its surroundings, the range receives a substantial amount of snowfall and precipitation due to orographic lift.

 Setting

 The Sierra Nevada's irregular northern boundary stretches from the Susan River and Fredonyer Pass to the North Fork Feather River.
 It represents where the granitic bedrock of the Sierra Nevada dives below the southern extent of Cenozoic igneous surface rock from the Cascade Range.
 The range is bounded on the west by California's Central Valley, on the east by the Basin and Range Province, and on the southeast by the Mojave Desert.
 The southern boundary is at Tehachapi Pass.

 Physiographically, the Sierra is a section of the Cascade–Sierra Mountains province, which in turn is part of the larger Pacific Mountain System physiographic division.
-The California Geological Survey states that "the northern Sierra boundary is marked where bedrock disappears under the Cenozoic volcanic cover of the Cascade Range."